 Kesko's compliance with regulations and the Corporate Governance Code

-Kesko Corporation (Kesko or the Company) is a Finnish limited liability company in which the duties and responsibilities of the executive bodies are determined in accordance with the laws of Finland.
+Kesko Corporation (Kesko or the Company) is a Finnish limited liability company in which the duties and responsibilities of management bodies are defined according to the regulations observed in Finland.
 The parent company, Kesko, and its subsidiaries form Kesko Group.
 The Company is domiciled in Helsinki.